The Tracker (1988 film): Plot

 Noble Adams served as a scout in the US Army during the Indian Wars.
 He resigns and takes his wife Lottie and two-year-old son Tom to a farm he has bought.
 On the way, Lottie dies in an accident.
 Tom receives a good education on the East Coast and studies law.
 After his exam, Tom returns to his father for a short time.
 One day, Noble is asked by his old friend Marshall Lane Crawford for help in the pursuit of the gang led by John Stillwell, who escaped from the Yuma penitentiary.
 The bandits murder some people and kidnap twelve year old Mary Bolton and Inez, an Indian.
 Tom wants to join the persecution.
 Noble is against it, because he is convinced Tom is not up to the strains of the persecution.
 However, Tom prevails.
 Noble, Tom and Crawford pursue the gang, on which a reward of $500 is exposed.
 They meet a group of bounty hunters who are deserted soldiers.
 During a sandstorm, the three seek cover behind rocks as best they can.
 Stillwell and his gang find shelter in a Pueblo (Indian village built into a rock).
 Because Noble knows that the bandits want to cross the river with the only ferry, they take a tiring shortcut.
 At the ferry, the bounty hunters get in their way.
 In the shooting, Stillwell kills Crawford.

-There are frequent conflicts between Noble and Ton.
+There are frequent conflicts between Noble and Tom.
 Noble still lives in an atavistic world, in which he has a kill or be killed philosophy.
 Tom's behavior is shaped by the civilized East Coast.
 Noble and Tom set another trap for the gang.
 Noble kills all the gang members.
 Tom has been waiting for Stillwell.
 He has put his rifle on him and hesitates for a moment.
 Stillwell takes Mary to his horse.
 Tom can't shoot anymore.
 Noble and Tom meet as arranged with Indians, who bring them fresh horses and supplies.
 Mary's older sister Sarah and their father Hugh are also at this meeting point.
 Noble wants to free the girl alone and follows the trail.
 Tom suddenly knows where Stillwell will hide.
 It can only be the Pueblo.
 He rides straight there.
 Noble frees Mary and captures Stillwell.
 Stillwell distracts him with a trick and shoots him in the stomach with a hidden Derringer.
 Stillwell takes Mary on his horse and rides towards Utah.
 Tom arrives a short time later.
 Noble tells him that he is mortally wounded.
 Tom promises to free Mary.
 He catches up to Stillwell, who surrenders.
 When Stillwell tries to outsmart him with the same trick, Tom shoots him.
 When Tom returns to Noble, he dies shortly afterwards.

 Tom loads Noble's coffin into a train.
 Mary and Sarah are also on the platform.
 He promises Sarah, with whom he grew up in his youth, to visit her in a few months.